strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 * To be counted, a client must have had one or more Service Contacts in the reporting period, defined for this report's purposes as 'Active Clients'.
-  Clients are counted uniquely regardless of number of episodes.
+  Clients are counted uniquely regardless of number of episodes
-* Episodes to be counted if one or more Service Contacts were recorded in the period - defined for this report purpose as 'Active Episodes'.
+* Episodes to be counted if one or more Service Contacts were recorded in the period - defined for this report purpose as 'Active Episodes'
-* All Service Contacts in the period are reported except those that are flagged as 'No Show'.
+* All Service Contacts in the period are reported except those that are flagged as 'No Show'
-* All dates refer to date of service not date of data upload or data entry.
+* All dates refer to date of service not date of data upload or data entry

 .. _category-a2: